 We mentioned that they see it tall right in Malaysia?

-Well, it’s possible that there’s a triple-tower project on its way that will surpass the PNB 118 in height and floor count.
+Well, there may be a triple-tower project on its way that will surpass the PNB 118 in height and floor count.

 The owners of the world-famous Petronas Twin Towers in Kuala Lumpur are planning to build a complex named “Tower M” and is supposed to have 27 floors more than the Merdeka 118 Tower!